AryanS-2004/Freshman-Backend/README.md

 -> Several DSA playlists and DSA question sheets are provided on the website along with links to Web Development Courses, App Development Courses and much more.

-Tech Stack Used : HTML, CSS, and Bootstrap.
+Tech Stack Used : HTML, CSS, Bootstrap, JS, EJS, APIs, NodeJS ans ExpressJS.